ivan-kud/ml-projects/text-classification/README.md

-# Classification with fastText
+# Text classification with catboost and fastText
-Studying fastText library.
+Studying catboost and fastText libraries.

 Binary classification problem: to determine if there is contact information in the advertisement.